SinghShubhamkumarkrishnadev/Circle_wallet_bounty/README.md

 ## Core Functionalities
 1. **Wallet Creation**: Simplifies the process of creating a new wallet, guiding users through the setup securely and efficiently.
+                        The wallet creation feature simplifies the process of setting up a new wallet within the application.
+Users can easily create a new wallet by following a few simple steps, ensuring a hassle-free onboarding experience.

-2. **Wallet Transfers**: Facilitates seamless token transfers between wallets, allowing users to send and receive tokens with ease.
+3. **Wallet Transfers**: Facilitates seamless token transfers between wallets, allowing users to send and receive tokens with ease.
+                         Facilitate smooth transfers of tokens between wallets.
+Users can easily transfer tokens (such as USDC) to other wallets within the application, enabling fast and efficient transactions.

-3. **Wallet Recovery**: Incorporates robust recovery functionality to ensure users can securely recover their wallet access if needed.
+5. **Wallet Recovery**: Incorporates robust recovery functionality to ensure users can securely recover their wallet access if needed.
+Incorporate PIN recovery functionality to allow users to recover their wallet access in case of loss or forgetfulness.
+This ensures that users can regain access to their wallets securely and easily.

 1. **Notifications**: Real-time notifications keep users informed about important wallet activities, such as successful transactions and token receipts.